-Last week, I started my third draft revisions with AutoCrit.* I know I mentioned this earlier but, AutoCrit is best used after your initial round of revisions focused on plot and story structure.
-On Thursday, I foolishly left my revision to the last minute partly due to the short working week.
-The first four days of the week I attempted to cram everything else, and as a result, I put off recording this podcast diary because I needed to make the revisions a priority.
-Without the revisions, I would only have the day to day tasks that run my businesses to discuss, and no one wants to hear about that.
+Last week, I started my third draft revisions with AutoCrit.
+I know I mentioned this earlier, but, AutoCrit is best used after your initial round of revisions focused on plot and story structure.
+On Thursday, I foolishly left my revision to the last minute, partly due to the short working week.
+The first four days of the week, I attempted to cram everything else, and as a result, I put off recording this podcast diary because I needed to make the revisions a priority.
+Without the revisions, I would only have the day-to-day tasks that run my businesses to discuss, and no one wants to hear about that.

 I ended up doing six hours of self-editing in one day.
 As a result, my brain was fried, I could barely string a sentence together, and I had trouble concentrating.
 I had a short attention span, similar to a small child with a red ice block, minus the hyperactivity.
 Poor Roland had to put up with this fried version of me, but he is super patient.
 All of this comes down to cramming too much work in a short period, but I’m glad I did this because I felt like I achieved something quite significant.

 So, I started off the revision session with consistency checks.
 For instance, the spelling of a particular word.
 In my case, I need to check that I was consistently spelling “smartphone” and not “smart phone.”
 I also need to make sure that I had the place of birth of a character right if it was mentioned.
-After reading the first draft, I noticed a lot of my characters where from the same place and in the revised drafts I decided to change things up.
+After reading the first draft, I noticed a lot of my characters were from the same place and in the revised drafts, I decided to change things up.
 Due to this change, I needed to check that any references were consistent if I referenced his place of birth at all.

 As I was writing the epilogue during the revised draft, I realised that I might have messed up the layout of the setting.
 This particular setting is used quite a few times, and it’s important that I get it right.
 I need to make sure that all lamps, bookshelves, drinking carts, sofas, and views from certain places in the room are consistent.